-Research and Development-Costs and expenses that can be clearly identified as research and development are charged to expense as incurred in accordance with FASB ASC 730-10.
+Research and Development-Costs and expenses that can be clearly identified as research and development are charged to expense as incurred in saccordance with FASB ASC 730-10.
 Included in research and development costs are operating costs, facilities, supplies, external services, clinical trial and manufacturing costs, overhead directly related to the Company's research and development operations, and costs to acquire technology licenses.

-Earnings (Loss) per Share-Basic earnings (loss) per share is computed using the weighted-average number of common shares outstanding during the period.
-Diluted earnings (loss) per share are computed using the weighted-average number of common shares and dilutive potential common shares outstanding during the period.
-Dilutive potential common shares primarily consist of stock options and restricted stock units issued to employees and warrants to purchase Common Stock of the Company.
-All outstanding stock options, restricted stock units and warrants for the years ended September 30, 2018, 2017 and 2016 have been excluded from the calculation of Diluted earnings (loss) per share due to their anti-dilutive effect.
+Net Income (Loss) per Share-Basic net income (loss) per share is computed using the weighted-average number of common shares outstanding during the period.
+Diluted net income (loss) per share are computed using the weighted-average number of common shares and dilutive potential common shares outstanding during the period.
+Dilutive potential common shares primarily consist of stock options and restricted stock units issued to employees.
+During the years ended September 30, 2019, 2018 and 2017, the calculation of the effect of dilutive stock options and restricted stock units was 4,748,958 shares, 0 shares and 0 shares, respectively.
+During the year ended September 30, 2019, the calculation of the effect of dilutive stock options and restricted stock units excluded 1,007,500 stock options and 11,500 restricted stock units due to their anti-dilutive effect.
+During the years ended September 30, 2018 and 2017, the calculation of the effect of dilutive stock options and restricted stock units excluded all stock options and restricted stock units granted and outstanding during the period due to their anti-dilutive effect.

 Stock-Based Compensation-The Company accounts for share-based compensation arrangements in accordance with FASB ASC 718, which requires the measurement and recognition of compensation expense for all share-based payment awards to be based on estimated fair values.
 The Company uses the Black-Scholes option valuation model to estimate the fair value of its stock options at the date of grant.
 The Black-Scholes option valuation model requires the input of subjective assumptions to calculate the value of stock options.
 For restricted stock units, the value of the award is based on the Company's stock price at the grant date.
-For performance-based restricted stock unit awards, the value of the award is based on the Company's stock price at the grant date.
 For performance-based restricted stock unit awards, the value of the award is based on the Company's stock price at the grant date, with consideration given to the probability of the performance condition being achieved.
 The Company uses historical data and other information to estimate the expected price volatility for stock option awards and the expected forfeiture rate for all awards.
 Expense is recognized over the vesting period for all awards and commences at the grant date for time-based awards and upon the Company's determination that the achievement of such performance conditions is probable for performance-based awards.
 This determination requires significant judgment by management.